jaaamesey/run-with-worker/README.md

 `npm i run-with-worker`

+Or, if you're not using a bundler, downloading [/dist/index.mjs](https://raw.githubusercontent.com/jaaamesey/run-with-worker/refs/heads/main/dist/index.mjs) and renaming it to something nicer should work too (assuming where you want to use this is within a [JS module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)).

 ## Background

-Web Workers are great in theory.
+[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are wonderful little things.
 They finally bring something resembling threads to JS, and allow for arbitrary JS to run in a somewhat isolated sandbox.

 They're also tricky to use properly, especially when bundlers are involved.
 There's no easy way to just *run a single task* in one, and it's hard to work with them in a type safe way.